filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-app-with-collaborator-services.md

 We'll use the [WireMock](https://wiremock.org/) HTTP mock server to mock the credit check service's `POST /check-credit` API.
 WireMock is an open-source tool for API mock testing.
 It can help you to create stable test and development environments, isolate yourself from flaky third parties, and simulate APIs that don't exist yet.
-Tomodachi Testcontainer provides a [WireMockContainer][tomodachi_testcontainers.WireMockContainer] and [wiremock_container][tomodachi_testcontainers.pytest.wiremock_container] fixture.
+Tomodachi Testcontainers provides a [WireMockContainer][tomodachi_testcontainers.WireMockContainer] and [wiremock_container][tomodachi_testcontainers.pytest.wiremock_container] fixture.
 Used together with [Python WireMock SDK](https://github.com/wiremock/python-wiremock), creating API mocks is easy.